Textiles and surface pattern: designing with collage

 By the end of this course you should be able to...

 - Understand the basic techniques of composing a collage and how to create layout ideas.

 - Explore simple effective ways to create your own papers to use within collage.

-- Understand creative ways to develop simple collages that could be used in developing ideas for your own textile and surface pattern application.
+- Understand creative ways to develop simple collages that could be used in developing ideas for your own future textile and surface pattern application.

 - Gain confidence through the opportunity to build a small body of personal work of new creative ideas, techniques and processes